 - No control over your ingredients

-- Melt and Pour are not quite as “natural” as other methods.
+- Melt and pour is not quite as natural as other methods.
 (Many manufacturers add chemicals to increase lather or to better allow the soap to melt.)

 - Your soap is only as good as the base you purchase

-If making melt and pour soap is akin to using a cake mix, "cold process" is making your cake from scratch.
-You control everything that goes into the pot, and you can make it as "natural" as you want.
-However, your setup is a little more complicated, and you’ll need to learn a few techniques of the craft first.
+If making melt and pour soap is akin to using a cake mix, cold process is making your cake from scratch.
+You control everything that goes into the pot and you can make it as natural as you want.
+Your setup is a little more complicated and you’ll need to learn a few techniques of the craft first.

 To get started making cold process soap, you’ll need: